 Customers are wary because of asphalt scams run by crooks.
 This has painted the whole driveway sealing business with a black brush.
-What can you do, to show that you are an honest sealcoating company?
-Whether you are a student applying asphalt sealer for the summer, or an established company with years of experience, there are simple steps to take to reassure wary new clients and grow your client list.
+What can you do to show that you are an honest sealcoating company?
+Whether you are a student applying asphalt sealer for the summer, or an established company with years of experience, there are simple steps to take to reassure wary new clients that you are legitimate.

-Facebook is an easy way to create a page for your driveway sealing business, without having to create your own website.
-Ask your clients to like your page, and give feedback on your sealcoating company.
+Facebook is an easy way to create a page for your driveway sealing business without having to create your own website.
+Ask your clients to like your page and provide feedback on your sealcoating company.
 Scam artists rarely go to the trouble of creating an internet presence anywhere.
 Don’t forget about Twitter, LinkedIn, and any other sites you already use.
-The more people can see you visibly showcasing your work, the more trust new clients will have in you.
+The more people can see you showcasing your work, the more trust new clients will have in you.

-Flyers, Doorhangers, Business Cards: Let’s face facts: door-to-door is the best way to get new customers, especially when you are already in the neighborhood working.
+Fliers, Doorhangers, Business Cards: Let’s face facts: door-to-door is the best way to get new customers, especially when you are already in the neighborhood working.
 But, and it’s a big but, this is the number one way scams are run, too!
-Have with you flyers, door-hangers, and/or business cards for your sealcoating company that have these important items on it:
+Have with you fliers, door-hangers, and/or business cards for your sealcoating company that have these important items on it:

 - References of work you have done, or a space to write in the job you are currently doing on their street

-- About You (optional) especially useful and effective for students, but any sealcoating company can benefit from talking about who you are and why you do this for a living
+- About you (optional) can be especially useful and effective for students, but any sealcoating company can benefit from talking about who you are and why you do this for a living

 Marketing tip: We offer a free marketing package to help new and experienced companies.

-Asphalt scams and the people who run them, hurt all of us in this business.
+Asphalt scams and the people who run them hurt all of us in this business.
 Put yourself in the customer’s shoes, and present yourself in the very best way possible to reassure potential new clients.
-Have your phone for your driveway sealing business answered professionally, and courteously.
-Create an internet presence to showcase your work, references, and that you have a reputation to protect.
-When you go door-to-door, carry flyers, door-hangers, and/or business cards to show you are a legitimate sealcoating company.
-All of these steps will help you to reassure wary new customers that you are not running a scam and will help you grow your business.
+Have your phone for your driveway sealing business answered professionally and courteously.
+Create an internet presence to showcase your work and references.
+Show that you have a reputation to protect.
+When you go door-to-door, carry fliers, door-hangers, and/or business cards to show you are a legitimate sealcoating company.

 Now You Know The Sales Basics For Success

-Whether you have a brand-new asphalt sealing business or you are looking to grow your existing company's client list, you now have the tools for success.
-Just remember your 5 steps.
+Whether you have a brand new asphalt sealing business or you are looking to grow your existing company's client list, you now have the tools for success.
+Just remember your five steps.